8Kuza/ShopifyTiktokAI/README.md

 ### Prerequisites

 - Python 3.12 or higher
-- Shopify store with API access
+- Shopify store with API access (see "Getting Your Shopify Token" below)
-- TikTok Shop Partner account with API credentials
+- TikTok Shop Partner account with API credentials (optional - will mock if not provided)
 - OpenAI API key

 ### Setup